Request a Free Consultation

 What Can My Family Recover?

 Recovery for wrongful death is created by state statute.
-The purpose is to compensate the decedent’s survivors for pecuniary loss they have sustained as result of a family member’s death.
-That is, loss suffered by the relatives as a result of the deprivation of the part of the earnings of the deceased that the relatives would have received from the deceased if he lived.
+The purpose is to compensate the decedent’s survivors for the pecuniary loss they have sustained as a result of a family member’s death.
+That is the loss suffered by the relatives as a result of the deprivation of the part of the earnings of the deceased that the relatives would have received from the deceased if they lived.

 This includes money that the deceased would spend or give to his or her family for housing, food, clothes, health care, education, recreation, entertainment, and gifts.
 In addition, there is recovery for the value of the services, society and comfort that they would have given to the family had they lived, including work around the home; provision of physical comforts, services, and companionship.